davidkiama/NeighbourHood/README.md

-# Awwwards clone
+# Neighbourhood

-A web application that allows users to upload projects and rate them.
+A web application that allows users to find and share posts in their neighbourhood.

 ## Technologies Used